andrewjahn/AndysBrainBook/docs/FrequentlyAskedQuestions/FrequentlyAskedQuestions.rst

 ::

-  3dresample -input volume.nii -out output_volume.nii -dxyz 1 0.8 1.5
+  3dresample -input volume.nii -prefix output_volume.nii -dxyz 1 0.8 1.5

 Which will resample the voxels to have a size of 1x0.8x1.5mm, in this example.